sgonzalezoyuela/mcp-server-wazuh/README.md

 4.  **Run:**
     ```bash
     cargo run
-    # Or use the run script:
+    # Or use the run script (which might set up stdio mode):
     # ./run.sh
     ```
-    The server will start listening on the port specified by `MCP_SERVER_PORT` (default 8000).
+    If the HTTP server is enabled, it will start listening on the port specified by `MCP_SERVER_PORT` (default 8000).
+Otherwise, it will operate in stdio mode.

 ### Docker Deployment

 1.  **Clone the repository** (if not already done).
-2.  **Configure:** Ensure you have a `.env` file with your Wazuh credentials in the project root, or set the environment variables directly in the `docker-compose.yml` or your deployment environment.
+2.  **Configure:** Ensure you have a `.env` file with your Wazuh credentials in the project root if using the API, or set the environment variables directly in the `docker-compose.yml` or your deployment environment.
 3.  **Build and Run:**
     ```bash
     docker-compose up --build -d
     ```
     This will build the Docker image and start the container in detached mode.

-## API Endpoints

-### `GET /mcp`

-Fetches the latest alerts from the configured Wazuh API, transforms them into MCP format, and returns them as a JSON array.

--   **Method:** `GET`
--   **Success Response:** `200 OK`
-    -   **Body:** `application/json` - An array of MCP message objects.
+## Stdio Mode Operation

+The server communicates via `stdin` and `stdout` using JSON-RPC 2.0 messages, adhering to the Model Context Protocol (MCP).

+Example interaction flow:

+1.  **Client Application (e.g., IDE extension) starts the `mcp-server-wazuh` process.**

+2.  **Client sends `initialize` request to server's `stdin`:**
     ```json
-    [
     {
-        "protocol_version": "1.0",
-        "source": "Wazuh",
-        "timestamp": "2023-10-27T10:30:00Z",
-        "event_type": "alert",
-        "context": {
+      "jsonrpc": "2.0",
-          "id": "wazuh_alert_id_1",
+      "id": 0,
-          "category": "gdpr",
-          "severity": "high",
-          "description": "High severity rule triggered",
+      "method": "initialize",
+      "params": {
+        "protocolVersion": "2024-11-05",
-          "agent": {
+        "capabilities": {
-            "id": "001",
-            "name": "server-db"
+          "sampling": {},
+          "roots": { "listChanged": true }
         },
-          "data": {
+        "clientInfo": {
-            "srcip": "1.2.3.4",
-            "dstport": "22"
+          "name": "mcp-inspector",
+          "version": "0.11.0"
         }
+      }
+    }
+    ```

+3.  **Server sends `initialize` response to client via `stdout`:**
+    (Capabilities shown are illustrative based on logs; actual capabilities might vary.)
+    ```json
+    {
+      "jsonrpc": "2.0",
+      "id": 0,
+      "result": {
+        "protocolVersion": "2024-11-05",
+        "capabilities": {
+          "tools": {
+            "supported": true,
+            "definitions": [
+              {
+                "name": "wazuhAlerts",
+                "description": "Retrieves the latest security alerts from the Wazuh SIEM.",
+                "inputSchema": { "type": "object", "properties": {} },
+                "outputSchema": {
+                  "type": "object",
+                  "properties": {
+                    "alerts": {
+                      "type": "array",
+                      "description": "A list of simplified alert objects.",
+                      "items": {
+                        "type": "object",
+                        "properties": {
+                          "id": { "type": "string", "description": "The unique identifier of the alert." },
+                          "description": { "type": "string", "description": "The description of the rule that triggered the alert." }
                         },
-        "metadata": {
-          "integration": "Wazuh-MCP",
-          "notes": "Data fetched via Wazuh API"
+                        "required": ["id", "description"]
                       }
+                    }
                   },
+                  "required": ["alerts"]
+                }
+              }
             ]
+          },
+          "resources": { "supported": true },
+          "prompts": { "supported": true }
+        },
+        "serverInfo": {
+          "name": "Wazuh MCP Server",
+          "version": "0.1.0"
+        }
+      }
+    }
     ```
--   **Error Responses:**
-    -   `401 Unauthorized`: If Wazuh authentication fails persistently.
-    -   `500 Internal Server Error`: If there's an issue fetching/parsing data from Wazuh, or an internal server problem.
-    -   `502 Bad Gateway`: If the server cannot connect to the Wazuh API or the API returns an unexpected error.

-### `GET /health`

-A simple health check endpoint.

--   **Method:** `GET`
--   **Success Response:** `200 OK`
-    -   **Body:** `application/json`
+4.  **Client sends `notifications/initialized` to server's `stdin`:**
+    (This is a notification, so `id` is omitted by the client.)
     ```json
     {
-      "status": "ok",
-      "service": "wazuh-mcp-server",
-      "timestamp": "2023-10-27T12:00:00Z"
+      "jsonrpc": "2.0",
+      "method": "notifications/initialized"
     }
     ```

--   **Error Responses:** None expected for this endpoint itself, but the server might be unreachable if down.
+5.  **Client requests available tools by sending `tools/list` to server's `stdin`:**
+    ```json
+    {
+      "jsonrpc": "2.0",
+      "id": 1,
+      "method": "tools/list",
+      "params": {}
+    }
+    ```

+6.  **Server responds with the list of tools to client via `stdout`:**
+    ```json
+    {
+      "jsonrpc": "2.0",
+      "id": 1,
+      "result": {
+        "tools": [
+          {
+            "name": "wazuhAlerts",
+            "description": "Retrieves the latest security alerts from the Wazuh SIEM.",
+            "inputSchema": { "type": "object", "properties": {} },
+            "outputSchema": {
+              "type": "object",
+              "properties": {
+                "alerts": {
+                  "type": "array",
+                  "description": "A list of simplified alert objects.",
+                  "items": {
+                    "type": "object",
+                    "properties": {
+                      "id": { "type": "string", "description": "The unique identifier of the alert." },
+                      "description": { "type": "string", "description": "The description of the rule that triggered the alert." }
+                    },
+                    "required": ["id", "description"]
+                  }
+                }
+              },
+              "required": ["alerts"]
+            }
+          }
+        ]
+      }
+    }
+    ```

+7.  **Client calls the `wazuhAlerts` tool by sending `tools/call` to server's `stdin`:**
+    ```json
+    {
+      "jsonrpc": "2.0",
+      "id": 2,
+      "method": "tools/call",
+      "params": {
+        "name": "wazuhAlerts",
+        "arguments": {}
+      }
+    }
+    ```

+8.  **Server receives on `stdin`, processes the `wazuhAlerts` call (which involves querying the Wazuh API and transforming the data as described elsewhere in this README).**

+9.  **Server sends `tools/call` response with transformed alerts to client via `stdout`:**
+    (Alert content is illustrative and simplified.)
+    ```json
+    {
+      "jsonrpc": "2.0",
+      "id": 2,
+      "result": {
+        "alerts": [
+          {
+            "id": "1747091815.1212763",
+            "description": "Attached USB Storage"
+          },
+          {
+            "id": "1747066333.1207112",
+            "description": "New dpkg (Debian Package) installed."
+          }
+          // ... other simplified alerts based on the tool's outputSchema
+        ]
+      }
+    }

 ## Running the All-in-One Demo (Wazuh + MCP Server)

-For a complete local demo environment that includes Wazuh (Indexer, Manager, Dashboard) and the Wazuh MCP Server pre-configured to connect to it, you can use the `docker-compose.all-in-one.yml` file.
+For a complete local demo environment that includes Wazuh (Indexer, Manager, Dashboard) and the Wazuh MCP Server pre-configured to connect to it (for HTTP mode testing), you can use the `docker-compose.all-in-one.yml` file.

-This setup is ideal for testing the end-to-end flow from Wazuh alerts to MCP messages.
+This setup is ideal for testing the end-to-end flow from Wazuh alerts to MCP messages via the HTTP interface.

 **1. Launch the Environment:**